 First, choose the temperature monitor the PWM controller will use to monitor for its temp information.
 It's recommended to link the fan control to the CPU, which is predominantly the most important temperature in the system.
 The exception is when you have 128GB of heavily overclocked RAM, which may cause PWM temps to be a concern.
-If this is a concern, you might choose to set the fan control to the PWM temp.
+If this is a concern, set the fan control to the PWM temp.